Chestnut Lodge

 Thank you, thank you for the memories!

-Sincerely, Gail Retzer Stentz
+Sincerely, Gail Retzer Haack Stentz

 A LITTLE HISTORY IN REMEMBRANCE OF THE RETZER FAMILY AND CHESTNUT LODGE

-lived in Brooklyn in the early 1900's and spent summers at Oquaga Lake, NY, living in their summer home, The Lenape.
-In the 1920's, they sold their express business in Manhattan and Long Istand, and they purchased the Brown Cottage, Green Bungalow, Scutt Cottage, and the large Curtis Cottage
+Sam and Elizabeth Retzer, whose parents all came to the USA from Germany in the 1800's, lived in Brooklyn and spent summers at Oquaga Lake, NY, living in their summer home, The Lenape.
+In the 1920's, they sold their express business in Manhattan and Long Island and purchased the Brown Cottage, Green Bungalow, Scutt Cottage, and the large Curtis Cottage with the vision of a vacation resort with approx. 1,000 ft. of western lake frontage.

 They removed the Curtis cottage, built the hotel on its site, and repurposed the existing cottages and outbuildings and built more on the shores of beautiful Oquaga Lake joining three other hotels already there on the opposite sides of the lake.